Benalla Football Club: History

-In late 1952, arrangements were made to set up a Benalla Junior Football League (BJFL) to start in 1953, with former Benalla FC coach, Ken Walker elected as the first President of the BJFL.
+In late 1952, arrangements were made to set up a Benalla Junior Football League (BJFL) to start in 1953, with former Benalla FC coach, Ken Walker elected as the first president of the BJFL.
 This decision led to Benalla FC not fielding a Thirds team in the Benalla & District Football League.

 In 1953, the O&MFL introduced a second eighteen (Reserves) competition for the first time, which meant that Benalla Reserves had to pull out of the Benalla Tungamah Football League.

 In 1961, Benalla Football Club's Chiswell Pavilion was built and served the club well over the next 50 odd years, when it was replaced with the Lakeside Community Centre and changerooms in 2011.
-Charlie Chiswell was a former club President in the early 1960s and was instrumental in funding the building through a debenture scheme.
+Charlie Chiswell was a former club president in the early 1960s and was instrumental in funding the building through a debenture scheme.
 The old Chiswell Pavilion was demolished in 2021, with only the front verandah remaining as a shelter.

 When Benalla FC moved from the Ovens and Murray Football League to the Goulburn Valley Football League in 1998, they had to change their club colours and guernsey, which was to mirror the colours of the St Kilda Football Club.

-When Australian Rules Football really took in the North East of Victoria in the late 1880's and early 1890's, a number of local football clubs were formed.
+When Australian Rules Football really took in the North East of Victoria in the late 1880s and early 1890s, a number of local football clubs were formed.
 Some of these local clubs, listed below played in local competitions and either merged with the Benalla Football Club or later folded.
 These clubs formed a valuable part of the local grassroots football history of the Benalla region.